 While this may be fine if you're new to the dating scene or are looking for a long-term relationship, it can be frustratingly restricting if you're a veteran dater and/or want something more casual or short-term.
 If you're looking for a dating app where you can leave a bit more to chance and decide whom you'll click with or not through actually talking to them, as opposed to relying on a bunch of computer algorithms, then Tinder may be for you.

-Tinder is a mobile device app for dating.
+Tinder is a mobile dating app.
 After you log in with your Facebook account, Tinder creates your profile and shows you suggested matches based on your information.
 You can "like" or "ignore" each suggested match.
 If one of your suggested matches "likes" you back, you can chat with each other.

 Tinder is popular because, as its CEO notes, it takes the friction out of the dating process and allows more time for actual communication, rather than just staring at a bunch of profile details or responses to relationship questions.
 In that sense, Tinder is sort of a "speed dating" app that's good for people looking for casual and/or short-term dating.
-On the other hand, it's not designed to foster long-term relationships, as opposed to websites like eHarmony.com, Match.com or Spark.com.
+On the other hand, it's not designed to foster long-term relationships, as opposed to websites like eHarmony.com or Match.com.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.